Aata (2007 film)

 Aata is a 2007 Indian Telugu-language romantic action comedy film directed by V. N. Aditya and produced by M. S. Raju.
-It stars Siddharth and Ileana D'Cruz in the lead roles.

-Aata was released on 9 May 2007 and was successful at the box office.
+It stars Siddharth and Ileana D'Cruz in the lead roles, while Munna, Sarath Babu, Brahmanandam, and Sunil play supporting roles.
+The music was composed by Devi Sri Prasad with cinematography by Chota K. Naidu and editing by K. V. Krishna Reddy.
+Aata was released on 9 May 2007 to mostly negative reviews and unsuccessful at the box office.
 The film was remade in Bengali as Kellafate (2010).

 Plot

-Srikrishna (Siddharth) is a freak young chap who lives in a village along with his father (Sarath Babu), who runs a theater.
-Krishna wants to lead his life like a hero, just as in movies playing in his father's theater.
-He meets Satya (Ileana) in a carnival and immediately falls for her.
-He helps her to escape from hooligans and takes her to a safe place.
-They spent some time together, and Satya, too, gets connected with him.
-She reveals that she is escaping from a proposed marriage with a politician's son Vicky (Munna).
-She tells a flashback that tells: Vicky raped and killed her friend on New Year's Eve.
+Srikrishna is a young man living in a village with his father Panduranga Rao, who runs a theater.
+Krishna wants to live his life like a hero, just as in the movies that play in his father's theater.
+He meets Satya at a carnival and immediately falls for her.
+He helps her escape from hooligans and takes her to a safe place.
+They spent some time together, and Satya also gets connected with him.
+She reveals that she is escaping a proposed marriage to Vicky, the son of politician Jayaprakash.
+She tells a flashback that reveals that Vicky raped and killed her friend on New Year's Eve.
 He got released by the court as an innocent, using his political influence.
-Frustrated, Satya tried to hit him with a stone.
-But in return, when Vicky sees her, he becomes infatuated with her and wanted to marry her irrelevant of her consent.
+Frustrated, Satya tried to hit him with a stone, but in return, when Vicky sees her, he becomes infatuated with her and wants to marry her regardless of her consent.

-He and his parents blackmailed Satya's parents and arranged their wedding.
-Satya narrowly escaped from a train and tried to get to her aunt's house when she meets Srikrishna.
-She asked him to marry her and go to some safe place where Vicky can't find them.
-But Krishna took her to Vicky and gained his confidence.
-He started his game using Vicky as a pawn and tells him to gain Satya's confidence.
-They play with him, and meanwhile, Vicky befriends Krishna and starts to tell his secrets.
+Vicky and his parents blackmailed Satya's parents and arranged their wedding.
+Satya narrowly escaped from a train and tried to get to her aunt's house, then she met Krishna.
+She asked him to marry her and go to a safe place where Vicky cannot find them, but Krishna takes her to Vicky and gains his confidence.
+He starts his game using Vicky as a pawn and tells him to gain Satya's confidence.
+They play with him, and meanwhile, Vicky befriends Krishna and starts telling his secrets.
 Finally, one day, while inebriated, Vicky reveals to Krishna that he killed Satya's friend and escaped punishment.
-Krishna records that and gives it to a commissioner who was waiting for a piece of evidence to convict Vicky.
+Krishna records the confession and gives it to a commissioner, who was waiting for evidence to convict Vicky.
 Finally, Vicky gets arrested, and Satya and Krishna get married with their parent's blessings.